 - Placement using unweighted high school GPA of 2.2 or higher.
-High school graduation must be within past ten years and an official high school transcript must be submitted. - Placement using the NROC EdReady, offered at A-B Tech's Testing Center.
+An official high school transcript must be submitted. - Placement using the NROC EdReady, offered at A-B Tech's Testing Center.
 Due to the length of the assessment, students are encouraged (but not required) to take the math and English assessments in separate sessions. - Placement using the submission of college-ready scores from one or more of the following alternate assessments (please note that scores below college-ready benchmarks will not be accepted): SAT; ACT; Accuplacer; ASSET; COMPASS.
 Official copies of test scores within the last ten years must be submitted. - Placement using transfer credit from a regionally accredited institution for college-level English (Expository Writing equivalency) or mathematics (Statistics, Quantitative Literacy, or Pre-calculus equivalency).
 Official transcripts and a grade of "C" or higher are required. - Placement using successful completion of MAT 003 and ENG 002 transition courses from a North Carolina Community College.
 Official transcripts are required.